 To get to Catalina from the mainland, most people take a Catalina Island Ferry.
 The trip takes one to two hours, depending on what port you leave from.
 If the thought of the ocean trip makes you nauseous, you can fly to the island via Island Express helicopter.
 Private pilots can fly into Airport in the Sky and take a shuttle from there into town.

 If you want to hear performances from concerts you can't attend, or if you can't make it to Catalina and still want to listen to the music, you can listen to the JazzTrax broadcasts online.

 The average highs and lows on Catalina Island in October are a high of 67°F and low of 52°F. Take layers of clothing to keep from getting uncomfortably chilly after the sun goes down.
 But just because it's cool, don't forget sun protection.

-- Take a warm jacket if you go to the unplugged concert - and a small flashlight to help see your footing on the way back to the bus afterward.
+Take a warm jacket if you plan to be out at night.
+A small flashlight is also handy to help see your footing on the way out.

 You can get more information, current lineups, artist profiles and more at the JazzTrax Festival website.

 If you can't make it to the festival in Catalina, JazzTrax also hosts a summer concert at Big Bear Lake.
 Or you may enjoy one of California's other top jazz festivals that include the legendary Monterey Jazz Festival.